evansd/whitenoise/docs/django.rst

     :default: ``('jpg', 'jpeg', 'png', 'gif', 'webp','zip', 'gz', 'tgz', 'bz2', 'tbz', 'swf', 'flv', 'woff')``

-    File extensions to skip when gzipping.
+    File extensions to skip when compressing.

-    Because the gzip process will only create compressed files where this results in an actual size saving, it would be safe to leave this list empty and attempt to gzip all files.
+    Because the compression process will only create compressed files where this results in an actual size saving, it would be safe to leave this list empty and attempt to compress all files.
 However, for files which we're confident won't benefit from compression, it speeds up the process if we just skip over them.

 .. attribute:: WHITENOISE_ADD_HEADERS_FUNCTION